Banner

 Timo Speith, University of Bayreuth, Germany

-Constantin Volosencu, Department of Automation and Applied Informatics, Politehnica University Timisoara, Romania
+Constantin Volosencu, Politehnica University Timisoara, Romania

 (list not yet complete)